HackerSchool/HS-API/README.md

 ```bash
 flask run --debug
 ```

+7. **Extra**: For development purposes you can also run the command `flask populate-db` to add dummy data into the database.

 ## Environment Variables
 **TLDR**: You can just `cp .env.example .env` to get all default environment variables ready.